jimmy-zx/csc2332-mbqc/report/report.typ

   G := (product_((u,v) in E) "CZ"_(u,v)) ket(+)^(tensor abs(V)), #h(1em) ket(+) := (ket(0)+ket(1))/sqrt(2)
 $
-A cluster state is a graph state where $G$ is a rectangular two-dimensional lattice.
+A cluster state is a graph state where $G$ is a rectangular two-dimensional lattice @shah2021realizations.
 CZ is the controlled-$Z$ gate
 $
   "CZ" = diagonalmatrix(1, 1, 1, -1, fill: 0)
 $